 Internal

-For all employees at PHS
+For all employees at the department

-Below you find staff information that is exclusive for employees at PHS.
+Below you will find information that is exclusive for employees at the Department of Public Health Sciences.
 Please note that many of the formal documents regarding your employment are in Swedish.
-Also, please not that much of our internal information is to be found at our internal server X.
+Also, please not that most of our internal information is to be found on ur shared server Common (or X), where you also find our Administrative Handbook.
+More information on our Administrative Handbook below.

-Wednesdays 13:30-14:30 Seminars
+Wednesdays 13:00–14:30 Seminars

 Språk/Language